wp-plugins/5mincom-video-suggestions/readme.txt

 The two buttons below the Search field, on the right, allow you to change the view of the Search Results screen.
 The first button changes it to a Large Thumbnail view.
 The second button changes it to a Details view.

-= Where can I learn more about a video before I decide if it belongs in my video group (Selection list)? = There are two ways to get information about s video:
+= Where can I learn more about a video before I decide if it belongs in my video group (Selection list)? = There are two ways to get information about a video:
 + Mouseover the thumbnail to display general information about a video in a popup.
 + Click the thumbnail to open a lightbox where you can play the video and see more details about the video.

 = Why is some of the text in the video information red? = The red text indicates restrictions placed on a video.
 These restrictions may include geographic restriction, expiration dates, etc.

-= How does automatic matching work in the The AOL On Network Video Plugin? = Automatic matching scans your article and offers videos related to the content in the Search Results screen.
-It's a hassle free way of adding a video to every article on your site.
+= How does automatic matching work? =
+Automatic matching scans your article and offers videos related to the content in the Search Results screen.
+It's a hassle free way of adding a video to articles on your site.
-= Can I change the order inwhich videos will appear in the player? = Videos will appear in the player in the same order as they appear in the Selection list.
-To change the order, drag & drop (up or down) a video in the Selection list.
+= Can I change the order in which videos will appear in the player? = Videos appear in the player in the same order as in your Selection list.
+To change the order in the Selection list, drag & drop a video up or down in the list.

+= How extensive are the filter and sort options? =
+The filter and sort mechanism is quite powerful.
+Sorts can be performed on relevance, popularity and chronology.
+The standard filters include time, category and studio.
+And if this is not enough, click "more" to add a language and geographic availability filter.
+If you're happy with a particular group of sort and filter settings, click "Save Filter" below the settings to preserve the configuration for future use.
+Saved sort and filter settings are listed under "MY FILTERS" at the top of the settings.
+To delete a saved sort and filter configuration, mouseover the saved configuration and click the "X" that appear to the right.

 *Content*

 = What does an Expiration Date mean in the Video Information? = Only the owner of a video can assign an Expiration Date.
-When a video's expiration date arrives, the video is removed from syndication and will no longer be available, even if it's already embedded in your article.
+When a video's expiration date arrives, the video is removed from syndication and will no longer be available, even if it has already been embedded in an article.

 = What does the Geo-Restriction mean in the video information? = Only the owner of a video can assign Geo-Restrictions.
 A Geo-Restriction specifies regions where the video will be available.
 This is useful for those owners who want to target an audience in specific country or continent.

 If a viewer outside the specified country or continent tries to play a Geo-Restricted video, a message will appear in the player stating that the video is not available in their region.

-= Can I control the Pre-Roll advertisements that plays in front of videos I want to embed in my article? = Yes.
+= Can I control the Pre-Roll advertisements that run in front of my embedded videos? = Yes.
 If there is a conflict of interest, you can block an advertisement or advertiser from displaying on your page.
 To block an advertisement/advertiser, gather the relevant information (i.e., the advertiser's name, product name and take a screenshot of the advertisement), and then contact your Account Manager.

 *Player*